cosmos/cosmos-sdk/docs/rfc/rfc-006-server.md

 ## Background

+The Cosmos SDK is one of the most used frameworks to build a blockchain in the past years.
+While this is an achievement, there are more advanced users emerging (Berachain, Celestia, Rollkit, etc..) that require modifying the Cosmos SDK beyond the capabilities of the current framework.
+Within this RFC we will walk through the current pitfalls and proposed modifications to the Cosmos SDK to allow for more advanced users to build on top of the Cosmos SDK.

+Currently, the Cosmos SDK is tightly coupled with CometBFT in both production and in testing, with more environments emerging offering a simple and efficient manner to modify the Cosmos SDK to take advantage of these environments is necessary.
+Today, users must fork and maintain baseapp in order to modify the Cosmos SDK to work with these environments.
+This is not ideal as it requires users to maintain a fork of the Cosmos SDK and keep it up to date with the latest changes.
+We have seen this cause issues and forces teams to maintain a small team of developers to maintain the fork.

+Secondly the current design, while it works, can have edge cases.
+With the combination of transaction validation, message execution and interaction with the consensus engine, it can be difficult to understand the flow of the Cosmos SDK.
+This is especially true when trying to modify the Cosmos SDK to work with a new consensus engine.
+Some of these newer engines also may want to modify ABCI or introduce a custom interface to allow for more advanced features, currently this is not possible unless you fork both CometBFT and the Cosmos SDK.

 > The next section is the "Background" section.
 This section should be at least two paragraphs and can take up to a whole
 > page in some cases.
 The guiding goal of the background section is: as a newcomer to this project (new employee, team
 > transfer), can I read the background section and follow any links to get the full context of why this change is